vanyasem/InfANT/README.md

 **InfANT*** is an open-source antivirus project written in C#.
 It was created by 2 Russian students in a few months.

+Currently it has 2 languages: English (main) and Russian.
+If you want to - you can translate LanguageResources.resx and pull it to my fork.

 It has **no** databases included, and at this point in can be used only as a basis for more complicated projects.

-It was **not** tested on systems other than Windows and it probably will never be.
-(Until I get really bored) It was tested and works perfectly on Windows 7, Windows 8, Windows 8.1 and Windows 10.
+It was **not** tested on systems other than Windows (7, 8, 8.1, 10) and it probably will never be.
+(Until I get really bored)

 ###Futurelog
  * Make an installer (it's currently portable only)